Dane Swan

 Known as a prolific ball-winner, Swan averaged almost 27 disposals per game over his career.
 Swan was a premiership player, a Brownlow Medallist, a three-time Copeland Trophy recipient, a Leigh Matthews Trophy recipient, and a five-time All-Australian.

-Swan was notably runner-up in the 2017 reality TV show I'm a Celebrity...Get Me Out of Here!, on Network Ten.

 Early life

 Swan was born in Melbourne to Billy and Deidre Swan.
 He is a direct descendant of Thomas Flanagan, an Irish convict transported to Australia in 1849.
-His father Billy Swan was a highly decorated footballer in the VFA, winning the J. J. Liston Trophy twice and playing a league record 302 games with Port Melbourne and Williamstown from 1976 to 1993.
+His father Billy Swan was a highly decorated footballer in the VFA, winning the J. J. Liston Trophy twice and playing a competition record 302 games with Port Melbourne and Williamstown from 1976 to 1993.

 He grew up playing junior football for the Westmeadows Football Club in the Essendon District Football League, and attended St. Bernard's College in Essendon before playing his under-18 football with the Calder Cannons in the TAC Cup.